Icinga/icinga2/doc/9-icinga2-api.md

 That way you may iterate of all of them programmatically for older revisions and their requests.

-The following example contains one configuration package `puppet`.
+The following example contains one configuration package `example-cmdb`.
 The latter already has a stage created, but it is not active.

     $ curl -k -s -u root:icinga https://localhost:5665/v1/config/packages | python -m json.tool